sakoora0x/laravel-telegram-bot/README.md

 </inline-keyboard>
 ```

-If you POST data is long, you can encrypt using this template:
+If the POST data is long, you can encrypt it using this template:

 ```html
 <inline-keyboard>